 8. Not Vertical

 This is very subjective!
-ITTF didn’t cite how many angle (60 degrees, 80 degree, etc) which is an accepted angle.
+ITTF didn’t cite how many angles (60 degrees, 80 degrees, etc) which is an accepted angle.
 So you should throw the ball “near” vertically!

 Some umpire will say, it’s OK!
 But another one could say “Fault Serve”.
 So it depends!

 Some of the ITTF umpires are “bad umpires”.
 Bad call affects not only the players but also the viewers.
 Let’s study and discuss this case, for example!

 No offense!
 But some umpires don’t even know to serve correctly.
 Give them the racket and ask them to serve, you will laugh.
 Because they don’t play table tennis, they apply the rule in the “harsh” way.